Towards Embodiment Scaling Laws in Robot Locomotion

 }

-This website was inspired by Kevin Zakka's and Brent Yi's and builds on Nico Bohlinger's.
+This website was inspired by Kevin Zakka's and Brent Yi's and builds on Nico Bohlinger's and Bo Ai's.